CPS logo

 RECENT EVENTS

-We are pleased to begin implementation of the project Advancing media literacy and democratic resilience in cooperation with CRISP - Crisis Simulation for Peace, with support from the German Federal Foreign Office.
+The project Advancing media literacy and democratic resilience organised in cooperation with CRISP - Crisis Simulation for Peace, with support from the German Federal Foreign Office, has been concluded.

 SUGGESTED VIDEO